mozilla/release-notes/README.md

 # Mozilla Release Notes

-Release notes and system requirements for our various products in JSON format.
+Release notes and system requirements for Mozilla products in JSON format.

 ## Usage